 In summary, the acquisition of free land from the U.S. government for homesteading ended, yet the dream of possessing land and living a self-sufficient life will go ahead through alternative channels.

-Landownership development in the state is possible through crisis programs and cooperative development models.
-Each of them is associated with both benefits and challenges.
+Landownership development in the state is possible through crisis programs and cooperative development models, each of which has benefits and challenges.

-Homesteading now is about empowering us to make smart use of these opportunities and have more to gain in character, self-entertainment, and longer-lasting gratification.
+Homesteading now is about empowering us to make smart use of these opportunities and gain more in character, self-entertainment, and longer-lasting gratification.

 For people curious to try out this exciting path, the initial move is to do comprehensive research and get along with groups of people with the same mindset.

-Start your homesteading journey by recognizing the alternatives of the practice and move closer to realizing self-reliance and interaction with nature.
+Start your homesteading journey by recognizing the practice's alternatives.
+This will help you move closer to realizing self-reliance and interaction with nature.